rspec/rspec-rails/README.markdown

 Currently supported:

 * each example runs in its own transaction
-  * not yet configurable
+  * configurable in Rspec.configure
-    * i.e. no way to turn this off
+    * see generated spec/spec_helper.rb
 * model specs in spec/models
 * controller specs in spec/controllers
   * no view isolation yet